 GE Food Labeling Rule

-Earlier this year, the Attorney General released a GE Food Labeling Rule Questionnaire, developed to gather public input early in the rulemaking process and to field questions about the law.
+To learn more about Act 120 and the draft rule, you may view answers to Frequently Asked Questions about Act 120.
+This document will be updated and expanded as rulemaking progresses.
+In October 2014, the Attorney General held public meetings in Burlington, Montpelier, and Brattleboro to introduce the draft rule.
+The presentation shown at these meetings is available here.
+In June 2014, the Attorney General released a GE Food Labeling Rule Questionnaire, developed to gather public input early in the rulemaking process and to field questions about the law.
 View a summary of the questionnaire results here.

-Published: Oct 13, 2014
+Published: Oct 28, 2014